pinardemetci/pinardemetci.github.io/projects.md

 nav: true
 ---
 # Projects
 I've had the opportunity to work on a number of engineering, science, coding and modeling projects.
-Here, you can browse a selection of them:
+Here, you can browse a selection of them (clickable details coming soon):

 <html>
 <style>